DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ...
 ```

-We'll need to create a `struct` that is encodable and decoable and gives structure to how our user data should be modeled.
+We need to create a `struct` that is encodable and decoable and that models our user data.

 ```rust
 // src/main.rs